-This is indeed a period of great renewal and change that provides an opportunity to reflect on the progress we have made over our democratic journey and reinvigorate our efforts in moving our country forward.
+As our nation prepares to mark 25 years of freedom, we have an opportunity to reflect on the progress we have made over our democratic journey and reinvigorate our efforts in moving our country forward.

-As we celebrate 25 Years of Freedom, we can proudly declare that South Africa is a significantly different country from the one we inherited from the apartheid state in 1994.
+Today we can proudly say South Africa is a significantly different country from the one we inherited from the apartheid state in 1994.
 In a relatively short space of time, we have made strong inroads into transforming the lives of millions of South Africans.